kaipartmann/Peridynamics.jl/docs/src/tensiletest.md

 As an improvement to the previous results, we can additionally set a no-fail-zone.
 It is a common problem for bond-based peridynamics, that to much damage occurs next to the points where boundary conditions apply.
-To disable failure of the points in the bottom and the top of the specimen, add these two lines after the definition of the `pointcloud`:
+With these two lines, failure in the bottom and top of the specimen is disabled:
 ```julia
 pointcloud.failure_flag[pointcloud.point_sets["bottom"]] .= false
 pointcloud.failure_flag[pointcloud.point_sets["top"]] .= false